Our Woodgas Page

 Introduction

 Woodgas is a combustible gas made from wood.
-Air is sucked into glowing mass of coals.
+In a gasifier, air is sucked into glowing mass of coals.
 Through several reactions, carbon monoxide and hydrogen gases are formed.
 These gases, added to the nitrogen in the incoming air stream are sucked into an internal combustion engine that is connected to a generator.
 That's our way of getting energy from a renewable resource, our dead trees.

 This concept has been around since the first internal combustion engine was invented, and, even before that, the idea of making a combustible gas from wood, coal, etc. has been used to pipe gas through the streets of big cities to provide heat and light.